Positive Psychology Practitioner Guidelines

 - Running an evidence-based practice and correctly referencing any sources I use in my research and/or to support the promotion or visibility of my work;

 - Committing to my ongoing professional development in Positive Psychology and other related fields.

-If you would like to receive a PDF copy of these guidelines for your practice, please contact us at: email@example.com
+If you would like to receive a PDF copy of these guidelines for your practice, or you wish to become a Positive Psychology Practitioner or Student Member of the Positive Psychology Guild, please contact us at: email@example.com